Tracktor97/Projects/README.md

-# Projects
+# Security & Cryptography Projects

-This repository is where all of my personal projects are located.
-This includes tools that I have created, pseudocode, and text files that are accessed from the tools.
+This repository contains a collection of small security-focused projects exploring topics such as steganography, classical cryptography, and binary data analysis.
+It also contains a few passion projects that I have completed in my practicing of new libraries and features of python.

+## Projects
+- **Steganography (LSB Validation)**
+  Pre-validation tooling to determine carrier capacity for LSB steganographic embedding.

+- **Rotation Cipher Analysis**
+  A Python tool for analyzing and breaking ROT/shift ciphers using frequency analysis and heuristic scoring.